Roadworks Information and Planned Road Closures

 Thank you for your patience while these improvements are carried out.

-The Great Western Road bus stop on London Road (outside the Esso Garage) was suspended on 3 April 2026.
+The Great Western Road bus stop on London Road (outside the Esso Garage) was closed on 3 April 2026.
 This stop has been permanently removed, with a new replacement stop to be provided on Northgate Street as part of the project.
 Passengers travelling to Gloucestershire Royal Hospital should use the Depot bus stop as the nearest alternative.

 Temporary Traffic Layout - mini-roundabout